srees1988/srees1988.github.io/_posts/2022-12-14-mlops-made-simple.md

 ---

 <small style="margin-bottom: -10px; display: block;">
-  *An excerpt from an article written by Sree, published in AI in Plain English Journal.*
+  *An excerpt from an article written by Sree, published in AI in 'Plain English' Journal.*
 </small>

 <style>